ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   *  As opposed to the Server-Side ID, This value _will be unique_ across all the nodes within the Database Group in the cluster.

 * **When to use**:
-  * Use an identity only if you really need documents with successive IDs,
+  Use an identity only if you really need documents with incremental IDs,
   i.e. when generating invoices, or upon legal obligation.
-  * Note: using an identity _doesn't_ protect you from skipping values in the sequence because:
+    {NOTE: }
+     Using an identity guarantees that IDs will be incremental, but does **not** guarantee that there wouldn't be gaps in the sequence.
+     The IDs sequence can therefore be, for example, `companies/1`, `companies/2`, `companies/4`..
+     This is because -

-      *  Documents could have been deleted
+      *  Documents could have been deleted.
-      *  A failed transaction still increments the identity value, thus causing a hole in the sequence
+      *  A failed transaction still increments the identity value, thus causing a gap in the sequence.

+    {NOTE/}

 * **Example**:
   * From a server running on node 'A':